ermi1999/sorting_algorithms/README.md

 7. Merge sort
 Write a function that sorts an array of integers in ascending order using the Merge sort algorithm

+8. Heap sort
+Write a function that sorts an array of integers in ascending order using the Heap sort algorithm